 In reaction, WomEng, an organisation for women in engineering, issued a statement: “To discount the contribution women have made to this sector is a grave injustice and to reduce us only to caregivers is a travesty.”

 James Damore, a software engineer at Google, wrote in an internal memo in July 2017: “The gender gap in tech” exists because of biological differences between men and women.
+He based his conclusion on “an evolutionary psychology perspective” and argued that these differences are innate and bred into us by natural selection.

 Google fired Damore for “advancing harmful gender stereotypes in our workplace”, a violation of the company’s code of conduct.
 Damore has filed a class action lawsuit, claiming that Google is discriminating against conservative white and Asian men.